nlpaueb/BioIR/README.md

 cd evaluation
 python evaluate [system results filepath]
 ```
-Evaluation measures will be printed on terminal.
+The evaluation results will be displayed at the terminal (or standard output).
 ##Experiments example
-In order to reproduce the experimental results described on the paper, you need to follow these steps:
+In order to reproduce the experimental results of the paper, you need to follow these steps:
 * Download the files described [here](https://github.com/nlpaueb/BioIR#necessary-files) (or create your own) and place them into the data folder.
 * Download the PubMed retrieval results file, and place it into the system_results folder:
   https://drive.google.com/open?id=0B62bnH-apTfOS3Ruck9Ob3N1eUU
-* You can then, reproduce the experiments described on the paper with the following commands:
+* You can then reproduce the experiments of the paper with the following commands:

 ####Retrival
 ```